jingzhian/mkdocs-md-notes/docs/dermatology.md

 Term | Definition
 ---|---
 Alopecia |loss of hair.
-Furuncle | Also known as a boil, is a painful infection that forms around a hair follicle and contains pus.
+Furuncle | Also known as a boil, is a painful skin abscess that forms around a hair follicle and contains pus, usually due to Staphylococcus aureus.
 Carbuncle | collection of furuncle that develop under the skin.